reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

       <artifactId>spring-data-elasticsearch</artifactId>
     </dependency>
 ```
-Here we are adding the dependency for spring-data-elasticsearch which will enable us to use the Spring Data semmantics for accessing the Elasticsearch data store.
+Here we are adding the dependency for spring-data-elasticsearch which will enable us to use the Spring Data semantics for accessing the Elasticsearch data store.

 ## Connecting to the Elasticsearch Instance